-

 How to store Mounjaro

-The Mounjaro KwikPen should be placed in your fridge (set between 2°C and 8°C) as soon as possible after delivery and must be kept refrigerated until you’ve opened it to administer your first injection.
-After that, it can be stored at room temperature (up to 30°C) for no more than 30 days, and kept out of direct sunlight and away from direct heat.
+There are specific instructions on how to store Mounjaro you should follow.
+After delivery, Mounjaro pens should be stored in the fridge (2°C to 8°C) as soon as possible and must be kept refrigerated until you’ve opened it to administer your first injection.
+After that, it can be stored at room temperature (up to 30°C) for no more than 30 days and kept out of direct sunlight and away from direct heat.

-If you’re travelling, it’s recommended to keep your Mounjaro KwikPen in your hand luggage and use a cool bag with an ice pack, if needed.
+If you’re wondering how to travel with Mounjaro, it's recommended to keep your Mounjaro KwikPen in your hand luggage and use a cool bag with an ice pack, if needed.

 How to inject Mounjaro